Lay3rLabs/example-avs-oracle/oracle-example/README.md

 curl -X POST --data-binary @../target/wasm32-wasip1/release/oracle_example.wasm http://localhost:8081/upload
 ```

-Copy the digest SHA returned.
+Copy the digest SHA returned and replace the placeholder `{DIGEST}` in the below `curl` command.

+This example integrates with the CoinGecko API to retrieve the latest BTCUSD price.
+You will need to sign up
+and provide an API key, [see instructions](https://docs.coingecko.com/reference/setting-up-your-api-key).
+Replace the `{API_KEY}` below with your key.

-Choose a unique application name string and use in the placeholder below CURL commands.
+Choose a unique application name string and use in the placeholder `{PLACEHOLDER-UNIQUE-NAME}` below `curl` commands.

 ```
 read -d '' BODY << "EOF"